afterlogic/aurora-module-mail-create-mail-server-plugin/README.md

 # Aurora Contacts module
-This module allows for creating new mail server record automatially if there are no matching domains found among existing mail server records: https://afterlogic.com/docs/webmail-pro-8/developers-guide/create-mail-server-records-automatically
+This module allows for creating new mail server record automatically if there are no matching domains found among existing mail server records: https://afterlogic.com/docs/webmail-pro-8/developers-guide/create-mail-server-records-automatically

 # License